DavidVorick/CodeCommit/UserSpecification.md

 This program should support multiple LLMs.
 The default LLM should be gemini-2.5-pro, but as a fallback it should also be able to use GPT-5.
 To run a different model, the user should pass a '--model' flag.
+Unrecognized models and unrecognized flags should produce an error.

 ## Gemini 2.5 Pro